The 109 Hottest Food Trends of 2018

 The beloved Italian sweet treat is very similar to ice cream, but adds more milk rather than cream into its recipe and usually omits egg yolks—resulting in a dessert that’s lower in fat than the American staple.

 Broccoli rabe is rich in fiber, protein and vitamins A, C, and E. It makes a great side dish or addition to a soup or stir-fry.

 Another “perennial favorite” is the breakfast burrito and taco.
 We’re hoping these babies never fall out of favor, because they’re flavorful, comforting, and downright delicious!

 Probiotic- and protein-packed Greek yogurt is always a staple in our kitchen, so even though it’s been trending for over a decade, we’re still happy to see that it snagged a spot on this list.

 Though it might be surprising to see something as vague as shellfish on this trendy list, the class of tasty crustaceans was voted a “perennial favorite.”
 If we had to guess, we’d say we have delicious lobster and shrimp to thank for that.

 Offal—organ meats such as heart, tripe, liver, and sweetbreads—is a trend that fell in the “yesterday’s news” group, but that doesn’t mean we didn’t still see it in 2018.

 A favorite in the South and amongst the brunch crowd, we’re not surprised the carb-heavy meal (with some protein thrown in for good measure) snagged the penultimate spot on this list.

-It’s hard to believe pumpkin spice is still trendy after what feels like at least a decade in the spotlight.
-But, the autumnal flavor will still be popular in 2018 thanks, in large part, to the cult status of Starbucks’ overly sweet Pumpkin Spice Latte.
-For much healthier beverage ideas, try blending these 56 Smoothies for Weight Loss!
+It’s hard to believe pumpkin spice is still one of the biggest food trends of 2018 after what feels like at least a decade in the spotlight.
+But, the autumnal flavor was still popular in ’18 thanks, in large part, to the cult status of Starbucks’ overly sweet Pumpkin Spice Latte.